KIVIAI/Fitness-Tracker/README.md

 - diet.txt → logs food intake
 - progress.txt → weekly status

-Maintained using Git branches & commits to practice version control.
+Maintained using Git branches & commits to practice version control Happy to greateful to transform into a disciplained lifestyle.